LDAWG-a11y/a11yWebApp/src/guides/making-your-courses-accessible.md

 file: ""
 isGuide: true
 ---
-This is an interactive resource created using Articulate Rise for teaching staff at the School of Advanced Study, London University.
+Here you can find an interactive resource created using Articulate Rise for teaching staff at the School of Advanced Study, London University.
 It designed to dismantle misconceptions about accessibility and reduce anxiety by answering three questions:

 * **Why** do I need to make my module accessible?
 * **What** do I need to do to make my module accessible?